-The Department of Justice announced that almost 1,200 people have received citizenship since the opening in January 2021 of a temporary system for granting citizenship during the COVID-19 pandemic is now open.
+The Department of Justice announced that almost 1,200 people have received citizenship since the opening in January 2021 of a temporary system for granting citizenship during the COVID-19 pandemic.

-From Monday 18 January 2021, the temporary system will enable citizenship applicants to complete the naturalisation process by signing a statutory declaration of loyalty.
+The temporary system enables citizenship applicants to complete the naturalisation process by signing a statutory declaration of loyalty.
 The signed statutory declaration replaces the requirement for citizenship applicants to attend citizenship ceremonies which have been suspended temporarily during COVID-19.

-Qualifying applicants will be asked to complete a statutory declaration that will be sent to them by email from the Citizenship Division of the Department of Justice.
-Applicants will be required to bring the statutory declaration to one of the listed designated officials who must witness the applicant sign the document.
+Qualifying applicants are asked to complete a statutory declaration that is sent to them by email from the Citizenship Division of the Department of Justice.
+Applicants are required to bring the statutory declaration to one of the listed designated officials who must witness the applicant sign the document.
 An eTax clearance, an online payments facility and a Chatbot have also been introduced.